The LI.FI Intent System modularizes three components of the intent flow:Documentation Index

 - Oracle System – Makes Output Settlement statements available for the input settler.

 The input settlement scheme manages user deposits and releases funds to solvers once intents are fulfilled.
-The LI.FI intent currently implements two input settlement scheme:- Escrow via
+LI.FI Intents currently support two input settlement schemes:- Escrow via

 InputSettlerCompact.sol.
 The Compact supports both fill-first flows and ordinary flows.